dante-falls/PowerShell-Basics/README.md

 # PowerShell-Basics
 This Repository is dedicated to learning fundamental PowerShell commands and functions.
+I will continue to add to this Repository as I learn more PowerShell, so give it a star and follow it.

 **How to use this repository:**